P-0707/PersonaPage/README.md

 **Technical Details:**

-Framework: Django
+_Framework_: Django
-Frontend: HTML5, CSS3
+_Frontend_: HTML5, CSS3
-Deployment: Suitable for deployment on any Django-compatible hosting service.
+_Deployment_: Suitable for deployment on any Django-compatible hosting service.

 **Purpose & Use Cases:**